 There’s no need to travel far to see abandoned settlements and industrial ruins.
 We have plenty of amazing sites right here in the Keystone State.
 Explore some off-the-beaten paths, now uninhabited places that are guaranteed to ignite your imagination.

 1. Abandoned Trolley Graveyard

 No gravestones here, but the privately owned Abandoned Trolley Graveyard (officially named the Vintage Electric Streetcar Company) has 40 or so vintage — albeit heavily damaged — trolleys just waiting to be restored to their former glory.
-Access to the graveyard is strictly controlled with tours conducted by Abandoned America by appointment only.
-Check out their website for upcoming tours.
+Curious explorers can sign up to join one of the tours, which cost $30, by emailing the Vintage Electric Streetcar Co. at [email protected]

 Grab your hiking boots to visit Pennsylvania’s very own Fountain of Youth.
 Yup.
 Those very words are etched into the stone archway leading into the Roman-style cavern that harbors the natural spring, making it official!
 You’ll get Moria vibes as you explore this springhouse, which dates back to the 1930s and is a fun site to visit on a warm summer day!